vincentIsGood/MultiHandlerJava/README.md

 # MultiHandlerJava
 This is a MultiHandler project inspired by metasploit framework's multihandler module which is written in ruby.
 I figured I could create one in Java.
 The code is not really that neat and tidy.
 Hope anyone who use this find this application useful.

+Since this is Tested on Kali linux, the erase character defaults to is ^H (0x8).
+On Ubuntu, it should be ^?
+(0x7F, or 127)

 ### Beta Features
 I created a beta build for the project.
 The beta is available inside the `builds/` directory.
 It features an improved terminal input string buffering which allows the use of arrow keys.
 The implemented function of the arrow keys are as follows: